pingcap/blog/2017-07-24-tidbbestpractice.md

 + Optimistic Lock

- TiDB’s transaction model uses the optimistic lock and will not detect conflicts until the commit phase.
+ TiDB's transaction model uses the optimistic lock and will not detect conflicts until the commit phase.
 If there are conflicts, retry the transaction.
 But this model is inefficient if the conflict is severe because operations before retry are invalid and need to repeat.
 Assume that the database is used as a counter.
 High access concurrency might lead to severe conflicts, resulting in multiple retries or even timeouts.
 Therefore, in the scenario of severe conflicts, it is recommended to solve problems at the system architecture level, such as placing counter in Redis.
 Nonetheless, the optimistic lock model is efficient if the access conflict is not very severe.

 + Transaction Size Limits